Hereford, Hay and Brecon Railway: Now a railway

 Early in 1859 the HH&BR approached the Hay Railway, and agreement was reached on 6 November 1859, by which the Hay Railway would be purchased for £8,360.
 This was ratified by the Hay Railway Act 1860 (23 & 24 Vict. c. clxxix) on 6 August 1860, effective on 22 August 1860.
 At an early meeting of the shareholders, the line was described as being part of the shortest route from London to Milford Haven.

-This gave the HH&BR a convenient way to get access to Brecon; the HH&BR, the Brecon and Merthyr Railway and the Neath and Brecon Railway were all interested, and they decided to buy it jointly and allocate it out in pieces among themselves.
+This gave the HH&BR a convenient way to get access to Brecon; the HH&BR, the Brecon and Merthyr Railway (B&MR) and the Neath and Brecon Railway were all interested, and they decided to buy it jointly and allocate it out in pieces among themselves.
 Thomas Savin actually made the purchase of the HH&BR part, receiving HH&BR shares for his outlay.
 The HH&BR went south as far as a location called Aberllynvy near Glasbury, and the junction station became known as Three Cocks Junction after an inn nearby.
 The end-on junction with the Mid-Wales Railway was 29 chains north of Three Cocks Junction station; the reason for this is that it was originally intended by the Mid-Wales to build a north curve, making a triangle at Three Cocks; the boundary between the two companies would have been at the north-east apex of the triangle.

 The powers to build from Aberllynvy to Talyllyn were transferred to the Mid-Wales Railway, and the powers from there to Brecon were transferred to the Brecon and Merthyr Railway.